-New research finds statins don't reduce skin cancer riskApril 23rd, 2012 in Cancer
+New research finds statins don't reduce skin cancer riskApril 23, 2012 by Bob Yirka in Medicine & Health / Cancer

 (Medical Xpress) -- Murmurings over the past couple of years suggesting that certain statins might reduce the risk for people developing skin cancer, have proven to be unfounded.
 New research by a team working out of the Karmanos Cancer Institute in Detroit have found clear evidence that taking statins has no discernible impact on skin cancer rates.
 They have published their findings in the medical journal Cancer.

 To reach these conclusions, the team, led by Michael Simon, turned to data acquired through the Women's Health Initiative (WHI), a study conducted by the US National Institutes of Health, first begun in 1991, to conduct research into medical issues related to older women with a focus on osteoporosis, cardiovascular disease, and most notably, cancer.